 This Instructable is for the proces of building my self-sufficient greenhouse dome, ment to inspire and encourage others to build one of their own.

 Im a 25 years old industrial design student living in Denmark and in the spring of 2017 I felt like taking a break from a busy city life and getting my hands dirty.
-Therefor I decided to build a small greenhouse and try growing my own crops, it didn't take long before this idea escalated and i spend half a year carrying out the project in my spear-time while being in a half year long internship.
+Therefor I decided to build a small greenhouse from mostly reclaimed materials and try growing my own crops, it didn't take long before this idea escalated and i spend half a year carrying out the project in my spear-time while being in a half year long internship.

 Instead of making the steps in this Instructable in the order that I carried them out, I tried dividing it in to steps of the different elements the project contains.

 I hope you will enjoy my Instructable and feel free to ask me any questions you may have!

 Even though the process of build a projects this size is very dynamic and changing, try planing out as much as possible or think it very well through before starting on the project, this will properly give you a much more coherent end result.

 I fund a lot of inspiration from previous dome/greenhouse projects through google.com and pinterest.com, this is also where I stumbled upon a russian website, where i could free of charge calculate plans for the dome, entering the intended size, method of joins and much more that i wanted for my dome.
 This website is called acidome.ru and all credits to the makers of this!..